Campaign of the Month: August 2014

 Ducas was roundly blamed by his fellows for his failure to manage the situation.
 To be fair, for the most part they failed in their own portfolios as well, but the Palace Prefect’s refusal to join a faction when the weather was fair left him with few friends and little recourse when the city fell in April of 1204.
 Caius was destroyed by vampire hunters, while Belisarius had little time for those who hesitated to risk their own lives to fight the invaders, and in any case he soon quit the city.
 There was no love lost between Ducas and Nicepherus, and even his Anna inexplicably broke with him.

 Alone, desperate, and friendless, his treasures robbed and his thralls disempowered, dead, or fled, the erstwhile Palace Prefect had few options other than flight.
-With his few remaining retainers and what was left of his herd, he made his way to the refugee camp that was forming outside the city of Adrianople.
+With one of his progeny, his few remaining retainers, and what was left of his herd, he made his way to the refugee camp that was forming outside the city of Adrianople.
 Refused entry to the city, he was forced to languish in the tent camp alongside Helena, Urbien, Bardas, Decius, and other Cainites that had no place in the new regime.
 Paralysed by despair over the coming months, some chose to meet the dawn rather than exist in such a sorry state.

 Not so for Ducas.
 Over the following weeks he made attempts to forge a council of leadership from the Family exiles at the camp of Adrianople.
 Although his success was admittedly mixed, he found ready allies in Helena and Bardas, while others saw them as a exemplars of the failed system that had brought the disaster of the Great Sack down upon them.
-When the Templar Hugh de Clairvaux and his followers arrived at the camp in May, some 5 weeks after Constantinople fell, they came to recruit the refugees for a renewed crusade to Egypt.
+When the Templar Hugh de Clairvaux and his followers arrived at the camp in May, some five weeks after Constantinople fell, they came to recruit the refugees for a renewed crusade to Egypt.

-Ducas disappeared immediately thereafter, followed at once by the rumour that Brother Hugh had taken his head for refusing to bend his knee to the Templars, though some thought that it might have been his arrogant progeny, Romanos, who closely resembled him.
+Ducas disappeared immediately thereafter, followed at once by the rumour that Brother Hugh had taken his head for refusing to bend his knee to the Templars, though some thought that it might have been his arrogant progeny, Galenus, who closely resembled him.
 The other councillors neither confirmed nor denied the rumour, but their uncomfortable silence along with his sudden absence spoke volumes.
 After more than 400 years of existence, Ducas of the Antonians has quite likely suffered the Final Death.

 Embrace: AD 836.